Everything You Must Know About Church Security – A Comprehensive Guide

 1.2 Vital contact information

-All members of your security team must have updated emergency contact information to local law enforcement and other contacts.
+All members of your security team must have updated emergency contact information for local law enforcement and other contacts.
 Each team member should know who to call and when and have easy access to these numbers on their cell phones.
 In addition to the police and fire departments, team members should have contact information for board members, church staff, and other security team members.

 1.3 Two-way radios and communication tools